Watch me play! Supporting babies and young children with their parents or caregivers

 If you'd like to implement Watch Me Play! in your practice, we have training available:

 - Our new Watch Me Play!
 Masterclass series, delivered via Zoom, will provide an accessible introduction to the approach, including its background in child development research and links to infant observation.
 Visit the Digital Academy website to find out more and sign up.

 - Our Introduction to Watch Me Play!
 Short Course teaches the principles of the method and how to introduce the approach to caregivers and colleagues.
 Visit the course page for more information.

 Training is also available through ITSIEY.

 You can also download the Watch Me Play! evaluation form to give your feedback as a parent, carer or clinician.
 Comments and suggestions will be gladly received and will help to inform the next stage of the manual, where we hope to include video clips.

 Visit the Watch Me Play! approach research page for information about the research background to Watch Me Play! and current research in the UK, Italy and Japan.

-If you would like further information about Watch Me Play! please contact Jenifer Wakelyn at firstname.lastname@example.org
+For further information about Watch Me Play!, please contact Jenifer Wakelyn.

 Watch Me Play! is a way of supporting vulnerable babies and young children (aged from 0-7) and their caregivers.
 Developed with the needs of young...Find out more